15 Childhood mortality

 - Full name, hospital or clinic number, gender (sex), age (date of birth) and date of death.

-- Full clinical history including past history, record of immunisation, review of the growth chart in the Road-to-Health Card, family history and home conditions.
+- Full clinical history including past history, record of immunisation, review of the growth chart in the Road-to-Health Booklet, family history and home conditions.

 - Results of a full examination together with an assessment of the growth and nutritional status.